Creating Value with Customer and Market Analytics

 There are no requirements for prior knowledge beyond the admission requirements.

 The students are evaluated through an individual home assignment and a (final) term paper.
-The term paper accounts for 60% of the total grade, and may be written individually or in groups of maximum three persons.
-The individual 72 hour home assignment accounts for 40% of the total grade.
-All evaluations must be passed to obtain a certificate for the course.
+The term paper accounts for 60% of the total grade, and may be written individually or in groups of maximum three people.

 Both the term paper and home assignment are based on the application of the concepts and tools learned in the course and provides an opportunity to implement the learned skills on your firm’s data in the final project.